bart-the-simpson/SOCurriculum/outline.md

     }
 ```

-Using the functions we wrote last week, can you guys write a program that starts with the robot moving and then the robot comes to a stop when it detects a black line? **Lead and helpers walk around and help.**
+Using the functions we wrote last week, can you guys write a program that starts with the robot moving and then the robot comes to a stop when it detects a black line?
+==Lead and helpers walk around and help.==

 **Solution:**
 ```C++